 Hearing aids can help bring you back into your social sphere.
 They can make conversations clearer and easier, so you don’t feel so out of the loop.
 However, some people still have trouble using their cell phones with their hearing aids, and phones are a key part of staying in touch in the modern world, like it or not.
 In some cases, people hear a whistling or a buzzing sound in their hearing aids when they try to use their cell phones.
 In other cases, the sound coming through the cell phone isn’t clear or loud enough.
-However, these problems can be solved with cell phone positioning, a special technology called telecoils, and mobile phone compatibility.
+However, these problems can be solved with cell phone positioning, a special technology called hearing aid telecoil, and mobile phone compatibility.

-In addition to cell phones and TVs, telecoil technology can also be used in amphitheaters, movie theaters, concert halls, churches, and other similar locations.
+In addition to cell phones and TVs, telecoil technology can also be used in amphitheaters, movie theaters, concert halls, churches, and other acoustic locations.
 The telecoil receives the sound and amplifies it, without amplifying all the ambient sound or background noise along with it, so you can focus on what you want to hear.

 The telecoil component is not found in all hearing aids, but some, like the MDHearingAid AIR, are equipped with telecoil technology.
 These hearing aids don’t rely on the microphone alone to receive sound from devices.
 Instead, they usually have a setting that activates the telecoil, allowing the link to occur.
 Check your hearing aids’ user manual to determine how your telecoil works.

-As you research, looking for the phone’s M-rating and its T-rating.
+As you research, looking for the phone’s M-rating and T-rating.
 The M-rating indicates how well the phone works with a hearing aid’s microphone.
 The T-rating, if it has one, indicates how well the phone works with a hearing aid’s telecoil.
 If it does not have a T-rating, it won’t work with the hearing aid’s telecoil.
 You will usually find phones with an M-rating of M3 or M4, and a T-rating of T3 or T4.
 The higher the number in the rating, the more compatible the phone.

-However, these ratings do not account for individual hearing aid designs and technology.
-Hearing aids will also have M-ratings and/or T-ratings.
-A good way to determine compatibility is to add up the cell phone’s rating and the hearing aid’s rating (only use like ratings, so add only M-ratings together and T-ratings together):
+However, these ratings alone do not account for individual hearing aid designs and technology.
+Hearing aids will have M-ratings and T-ratings of their own.
+A good way to determine compatibility is to add up the cell phone’s rating and the hearing aid’s rating (only add M-ratings together and T-ratings together):

 - A combined rating of 5 is viewed as “normal,” meaning that the combination of the phone and hearing aid should have acceptable performance for normal phone use.

-- A combined rating of 4 is seen as “useable,” but the quality will not be acceptable for normal phone use.
+- A combined rating of 4 is seen as “usable,” but the quality will not be acceptable for normal phone use.
 You’ll be able to complete brief calls, but it’s not suited for longer social calls.